Coke prevention during steam cracking for ethylene production.

-Kurita´s polysulfides are classified as non-hazardous and require no special handling and storage.
-The high flash point of about 100°C reduces the risk of potential flash fires, while the low sulfide odor, which is similar to gas oil, does not have to be masked with odorants to cover up bad odors.
+Kurita has many years of experience with the supply and injection of polysulfides.
+Our polysulfides reduce the formation of undesired carbon monoxide (CO).
+It significantly extends the run time of the cracking furnaces.
+We supply DMDS but promote the use of another sulfiding agent, called CUT-COKE Technology.
+Kurita´s CUT-COKE is classified as non-hazardous and requires no special handling and storage.
+The high flash point of about 100°C reduces the risk of potential flash fires.
+The low sulfide odour is similar to gas oil.
+It does not have to be masked with odorants to cover up bad odours.
 Reduced material stress and low decoking times of the furnaces are further advantages of our chemical treatment.

 Do you need support?
 Our qualified experts will be glad to advise you personally and individually.